-How To Hide Apps on iPhone: The #1 Simplest Method
+How To Hide Apps on iPhone: A Complete Guide [2023]

 How To Hide Apps on iPhone

-Apple doesn’t technically let you “hide” apps on iPhone.
-If an app is installed, the app will be present either on one of your home screens or inside App Library.
+Apple, in its unique way, doesn’t exactly give you the tools to “hide” apps on your iPhone.
+When you’ve got an app installed, it’s going to be out in the open – either flaunting itself on one of your home screens or tucked away in the App Library.

-You cannot make it hidden, basically – although you can make it harder to find.
-And this is where App Library comes into play.
+And this still stands as of right now, inside the iOS 17 era.

+Now, you might be thinking, “So, I can’t make it invisible?”
+Well, not quite.
+You can’t send it to some secret vault, but you can certainly make it play a good game of hide and seek.
+This is where the magic of the App Library steps in.

+Introduced in iOS 14, the App Library acts as Apple’s answer to Android’s app drawer.
+Unlike Android, Apple’s App Library uses machine learning to organize your apps, ensuring a cleaner home screen experience.

+Steps to “Hide” Apps on Your iPhone

+While Apple doesn’t provide a direct “hide” feature, you can make apps less visible using the App Library:

-To access App Library, simply scroll left until you reach your last home screen.
-This is where App Library lives.
+- Accessing the App Library: Swipe left until you reach the last home screen.

-To do this, simply long-press on the desired app and select REMOVE APP.

-This will remove the app from your iPhone’s home screen.
-Don’t worry, it will not delete the app.
-Instead, the app you removed will now be stored inside App Library.

-Hide NSFW Apps on iPhone

-The benefit of hiding apps inside App Library is that you can keep the number of app icons on your home screens down to an absolute minimum – I literally have about 10 across two home screens now.

-The other benefit of hiding apps inside App Library is if you have or subscribe to things considered NSFW – things like OnlyFans, for instance.
-You can keep these apps off your home screen and out of view and away from prying eyes.

 Wrapping Up…